akeneo/pim-helpcenter/content/md/products-super-power/manage-your-views.md

 1. Change the filter and/or the grid columns, when you make changes an asterisk “\*” is shown nearby your view name
 ![image](../img/dummy.png)
 1. Click on the "..." nearby the view selector menu
-1. Select "Save this view" in the dropdown
+1. Select `Save this view` in the dropdown

 # Share a view

 Your view may be useful for your colleagues too.
 No problem, they can easily set it as their default view too!
 Here are the steps to follow:
-1. Go to System/ users
+1. Click on your avatar on the top right corner of the screen
 1. Select your name
-1. Click on "Edit" and select the "Additional" tab
+1. Click on `Edit` and select the `Additional` tab
-1. In the "Default view" field, select the relevant view in the dropdown Go back to the product grid and you will benefit from it.
+1. In the `Default view` field, select the relevant view in the dropdown Go back to the product grid and you will benefit from it.

 # Delete a view